الأربعاء، 10 ديسمبر 2014

 (1)No matter how big the sins and wrongs be, “Life can be saved” or in other words, forgiveness/salvation can be achieved by (2) turning away from sins, doing good deeds and (3) following the “Law that give life”, (in other words “law” is not a “curse” as Paul erroneously assumes (c.f.
 Galatians 3: 13) but a blessing) and then (4) God “will forgive the sins they have committed”.

 If God is/was willing to forgive even heavy burden of sins by virtue of His attribute, sinner’s repentance, acts of good deeds and obedience to Law – then was it required for Ezekiel’s community to believe in any vicarious atonement which wasallegedly going to take place thousands of years later?
-Or, was it required for any person to late“volunteer” himself for crucifixion for sins of others?
+Or, was it required for any person to later “volunteer” himself for crucifixion for sins of others?

 It is not surprising that rather than any mention of vicarious atonement, Bible compilers gave the sub-heading to these passages as “Individual Responsibility”– not Christ’s (peace be upon him) responsibility to bear the burden of others!